-Recall that the IllumShader class is the engine’s interface to the corresponding GLSL illum_fs fragment shader.
+>>HERERecall that the IllumShader class is the engine’s interface to the corresponding GLSL illum_fs fragment shader.
 Now the IllumShader class must be modified to support the newly defined Phong illumination functionality in illum_fs.
 This support can be accomplished by modifying the IllumShader to define a ShaderMaterial object to load the contents of a Material object to the illum_fs fragment shader.